4-Year Son de Flor Review: Quality, Sustainability, Fit

 They recommend air drying since it reduces wrinkles, and linen dries quickly.
 To get out the wrinkles, iron the dress while slightly damp.
 Son de Flor says dark linens should only be ironed on the reverse side, while lighter ones looks best ironed on both sides.

-Is the Son de For Classic Dress worth the $240 price tag?
+Is Son de Flor worth the $200+ price tag?
 Given the quality of the fabric, workmanship of the piece, and fair working conditions, I’d say the price is justified.
-After foraying into sewing myself a bit this year, I can see how a dress like this could easily take hours to make.
+After foraying into sewing myself a bit this year, I can see how pieces like this could easily take hours to make.

 Where to Buy Son de Flor Clothing

 If this review was helpful and you’re ready to buy a Son de Flor dress, it would mean a ton if you used my affiliate link.
-You can also use my code imperfectidealist10 for 10% off until December 31st, 2022.
+You can also get an extra 5% off during their winter sale with code: sondeflor-g4nnug.

 You can also find Son de Flor clothing secondhand apps like Mercari and Poshmark (both are $10 off referral links if you haven’t signed up yet).